aws-powertools/powertools-lambda-python/docs/core/logger.md

     --8<-- "examples/logger/src/working_with_buffering_logs_disable_on_error.py"
     ```

-#### Flushing on uncaught exceptions
+#### Flushing on exceptions

-Use the `@logger.inject_lambda_context` decorator to automatically flush buffered logs when an uncaught exception occurs in your Lambda function.
+Use the `@logger.inject_lambda_context` decorator to automatically flush buffered logs when an exception is raised in your Lambda function.
 The `flush_buffer_on_uncaught_error` parameter captures and flush all buffered logs records before the Lambda execution terminates.

 === "working_with_buffering_logs_uncaught_exception.py"